tdemelle-SiP/ESLintAutoOnSave/README.md

 ## Usage

 After installation and setup, `eslint-watcher` will automatically start whenever you open your project in Visual Studio Code.
 It will monitor specified files and directories, applying ESLint checks in real-time.

+## Dependencies and Coverage

+`eslint-watcher` uses several dependencies to provide comprehensive linting coverage:

+- **ESLint**: The core ESLint library, which provides the linting functionality.
+- **TypeScript ESLint**: With `@typescript-eslint/eslint-plugin` and `@typescript-eslint/parser`, ESLint can lint TypeScript files in addition to JavaScript files.
+- **React ESLint**: `eslint-config-react` and `eslint-config-react-app` provide a set of ESLint rules tailored for React applications, and `eslint-plugin-react` provides React-specific linting rules.
+- **Chokidar**: A file watcher used by `eslint-watcher` to monitor changes in your files in real-time.

+These dependencies ensure that `eslint-watcher` can lint a wide range of JavaScript and TypeScript code, including React applications.
+If your project uses other libraries or frameworks, you may need to install additional ESLint plugins or configurations to ensure complete coverage.

 ## Custom Configuration